xyproto/audioeffects/README.md

 # Audio Effects

-This is a Go package with only pure functions, offering ways to apply audio effects to audio samples.
+Apply audio effects to samples.

-The audio samples are slices of `float64` (`[]float64`).
+Note that this package is a bit experimental and a work in progress.

+Audio samples are passed in as `[]float64`.
 The sample rate is typically 44100 or 48000.

-Several of the functions are a bit experimental.

 ### Example use